1. Can I access the data in SUNRISE Contacts on a secure web page of my choosing?

 This is remarkably similar to how iPhone users are being forced to purchase iOS apps from the MAS.
 The only slight difference is that the U.S. Supreme Court has recently (June 2018) ruled against Apple's claim that it is doing nothing illegal in creating its own closed system of Mac software apps and only the developers control and decide on the price.
 The reality is, developers have no choice but to be on the MAS because iPhone users are forced to go on the MAS to find all their apps and Apple provides no easy way for users to put apps on iPhones for those developers wishing to set up their own storefront and sell apps outside the MAS.
 The MAS is no longer a storefront where iPhone users can check the apps and prices and later shop around elsewhere for the best price.
 The company is effectively telling developers how to sell and acting as a monopoly by getting all Mac software to be sold on the MAS and no where else.
 And with this move, Apple takes a sizeable share of the profits from developers for the privilege of being on the MAS.

 But it isn't just money and monopolising the Mac software market that Apple is seeking.

 Consequently, there is a divide in the Mac developers' sphere.
-On one side we have those developers who are forced to go on the MAS and follow Apple's rules based on the way the iOS and macOS are designed to force ordinary Mac users (mainly those who are not sure where to buy software and are somewhat described as "novices" in using the Mac) to use only the MAS for all their software needs.
+On one side we have those developers who choose MAS and follow Apple's rules based on the way the iOS and macOS are designed to force ordinary Mac users (mainly those who are not sure where to buy software and are somewhat described as "novices" in using the Mac) to use only the MAS for all their software needs.
 And on the other side are those who sell independently and provide tools/advice to Mac users on how to run a wider range of Mac software on their computers, just to give them the choice.
 But for the latter group of people, there will always be at a distinct disadvantage in selling their software on macOS computers.